John Dickinson: President of Delaware

 On January 18, 1779, Dickinson was appointed to be a delegate for Delaware to the Second Continental Congress, which was convening at what today is Independence Hall in Philadelphia.
 During this term, he signed the Articles of Confederation, which he authored while serving in the First Continental Congress as a delegate from Province of Pennsylvania.
 In August 1781, while still a delegate in Philadelphia, he learned that Poplar Hall had been severely damaged by a Loyalist raid.
-Dickinson returned to the property to investigate the damage, and remained there for several months.
+Dickinson returned to the property to investigate the damage and remained there for several months.

 In October 1781, while at Poplar Hall, Dickinson was elected to represent Kent County in the State Senate.
 Shortly after, the Delaware General Assembly elected him president of Delaware.
 The General Assembly's vote was nearly unanimous; the only dissenting vote was cast by Dickinson himself.
 Dickinson took office on November 13, 1781, and served until November 7, 1782.
-Beginning his term with a "Proclamation against Vice and Immorality," he sought ways to bring an end what he perceived to be the disorder of the American Revolution.
+Beginning his term with a "Proclamation against Vice and Immorality," he sought to bring an end to what he perceived to be the disorder of the American Revolution.
 It was a popular position and enhanced his reputation both in Delaware and Pennsylvania.
 Dickinson then successfully challenged the Delaware General Assembly to address lagging militia enlistments and to properly fund the state's assessment to the Confederation government.
-Recognizing the delicate negotiations then underway to end the American Revolution, Dickinson secured the Assembly's continued endorsement of the French alliance, with no agreement on a separate peace treaty with Great Britain.
+Recognizing the delicate negotiations then underway to end the American Revolution, Dickinson secured the Assembly's continued endorsement of the French alliance, even as no agreement on a separate peace treaty with Great Britain.

 On October 10, 1782, Dickinson was elected to the Supreme Executive Council of Pennsylvania.
 On November 7, 1782, a joint ballot by the Council and the Pennsylvania General Assembly elected him as president of the council and thereby president of Pennsylvania.
 But he did not actually resign as president of Delaware.
-Even though Pennsylvania and Delaware shared the same governor until very recently, attitudes were changing, and many in Delaware were upset at seemingly being cast aside so readily, particularly after Philadelphia newspapers began criticizing Delaware for permitting its office holders to be non-residents.
+Even though Pennsylvania and Delaware shared the same governor until very recently, attitudes were changing, and many in Delaware were upset at being seemingly cast aside so readily, particularly after Philadelphia newspapers began criticizing Delaware for permitting its officeholders to be non-residents.
 Dickinson's constitutional successor, John Cook, was considered too weak in his support of the Revolution.
 On January 12, 1783, Cook called for a new election to choose a replacement, leading Dickinson to formally resign.